BMW Repair in Boulder, CO. Book an Appointment Today by Calling (303) 449-8949.

 You are getting this message because there is a bad connection and it has to do with the tail lamp circuit board.
 Corrosion is what causes the malfunction indicator and this problem is easily fixed and a Certified Technician will have it looked after which means that your wheels will be back on the road quickly.

 I think I have a problem with my window regulators, so what should I do?

-Bring your vehicle in and have a Certified BMW Technician inspect it.
-The regulator might need replacing… or the motor may be failing.
+Bring your vehicle in and have a BMW Technician inspect it.
+The regulator might need replacing…or the motor may be failing.
 If you are experiencing slow moving or immobile windows, have the problem addressed immediately.